Amber hues on your table

-Within a year of its launch, home décor brand Ellementary has made a mark with its handcrafted products, be it kitchenware, tableware, barware or lamps, kitchen decor and accessories.
+Within a year of its launch, home décor brand Ellementry has made a mark with its handcrafted products, be it kitchenware, tableware, barware or lamps, kitchen decor and accessories.
 The newest among these handcrafted products is Amber Love, a tableware collection inspired by nature.

 The range offers plates, platters, bowls, serving dishes and jars made from ceramic.
 The inner part is in amber colour with international food safety glazing.